1sma31L/noezis/README.md

 Day 6:

-- [x] add posts and all pages in profiel
+- [x] Add posts and all pages in profiel
-- [x] add explore page
+- [x] Add explore page
-- [x] better navbar and notification icon for mobile
+- [x] Better navbar and notification icon for mobile
-- [x] optmizie the queries and caching (react query/trpc/drizzle)
+- [x] Optimize the queries and caching (react query/trpc/drizzle)

 Day 7: